by: Jenn McQuade In: Digital Marketing

 With review platforms today being considered the new word-of-mouth, your business can’t afford to not be the one people are talking about.
 You may not receive all 5 star reviews, but guess what?
 An average score of 4.8 or 4.9 will be just as trustworthy, and consumers will know your business is getting real, honest feedback from people in every kind of scenario.
 But it’s important to put some resources into this aspect of marketing…to give every customer the opportunity to review, to follow up on all reviews (especially negative!), and promote the positive all while following the rules.
 It just might be the biggest (and quickest) bang for your marketing buck you could hope for!

-In: Digital Marketing
+by: admin In: Digital Marketing

 Believe it or not, Pay-Per-Click advertising is one of the best marketing investments you can make today.
 Consumers go to Google when they want to know, go, do, or buy something.
 That means, when leveraged correctly, your business, product, or service can appear before the eyes of a consumer who is itching to convert.
 However, many businesses still aren’t taking advantage of Google Ads.